rocket-internet-berlin/mathemads-bonspy/README.md

     encoded = base64.b64encode(tree.bonsai)

-Use our [`nexusadspy` library](https://github.com/mathemads/nexusadspy) to send the `check_tree` dictionary to the AppNexus tree parser and check for any syntactical errors in the `tree`:
+Use our [`nexusadspy` library](https://github.com/mathemads/nexusadspy) to send the encoded `tree` to the AppNexus parser and check for any syntactical errors:

     from nexusadspy import AppnexusClient
     client = AppnexusClient('.appnexus_auth.json')